Warrior Medic Highlight - A1C Samantha Sim

-Airman 1st Class Samantha Sim, 59th Surgical Operations Squadron ophthalmic technician, sanitizes a phoropter prior to refracting a patient at the Ophthalmology Clinic in Wilford Hall Ambulatory Surgical Center, Joint Base San Antonio-Lackland, Jan.
+Airman 1st Class Samantha Sim, 59th Surgical Operations Squadron ophthalmic technician, tests a patient for color deficiencies at the Ophthalmology Clinic in Wilford Hall Ambulatory Surgical Center, Joint Base San Antonio-Lackland, Jan.
 19, 2023.
 The 59th SGC tests and treats to prevent vision loss, promote a better quality of life and support a worldwide qualified force.
 (U.S. Air Force photo by Senior Airman Melody Bordeaux)

 |Date Taken: